-- A clear work area, with no extraneous books, papers, electronic devices, or other material that might assist you during the examination.
+- A clear work area, with no extraneous books, papers, electronic devices, smart watches, or other material that might assist you during the examination.
 To save time during the exam session, please clear your work area before the exam begins.
 You are permitted to have a single sheet of scratch paper that is blank on both sides.

 - Note that other people are not permitted to enter your work area while you are taking the examination.
 Prior to the examination, please let everyone in your household know that you will be taking an exam, and request that they remain quiet so that they do not disturb the exam.